locka99/opcua/README.md

 * Implementations in Java, JavaScript etc. would be vulnerable to fluctuating memory consumption, performance issues
 * An implementation in Rust should deliver C/C++ levels of performance without some of the risks

-HOWEVER, there are a number of mature OPC UA libraries for other platforms that have had time to offer more complete implementation so bugs in logic are still possible and likely.
+HOWEVER, there are a number of mature OPC UA libraries for other platforms.
+Bugs in logic are possible and likely, certain features are also likely to be unimplemented.

 All communication is over TCP, optionally encrypted and defined by a bunch of services that the server must / may implement and the client must / may call to connect, subscribe, browse etc. The standard is